“All right ladies let’s get this show on the road,” Mel Peterson called as she came into the main gym.

-“Let’s see more working and less talking,” Mel called from where she was perched on a stack of mats down by the vault tables.
-The three junior gymnasts had already begun practicing their timers and Mel was looking at the three seniors expectantly.
+“Let’s see more working and less talking,” Mel called from where she was perched on a stack of mats near the vault tables.
+The junior gymnasts had already begun practicing their timers and Mel was looking at the three seniors expectantly.
 The girls heaved the last mat onto the stack and then sprinted up to the head of the runway.

 “Are we not allowed to talk here?”
-ZZ whispered to Jane as Alexis began sprinting down the runway to do a timer.
+ZZ whispered to Jane as Alexis began sprinting back down the runway to do a timer.

 “Nah,” Jane replied in a normal voice.
 “As long as we get our work done, we can talk as much as we want.
 Mel’s just giving us a little push.
-She’s a pretty laid back coach, but she does expect us to work.”
+She’s a pretty laid-back coach, but she does expect us to work.”